[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 Read more: How to Use Tags in Terraform?

-Usually, users won’t admit that they have secrets in their Terraform code, but we have all been there.
-When you are starting with Terraform, it’s normal that secret management isn’t your top priority, but eventually, you will have to define a strategy for handling secrets.
+Users generally won’t admit they have secrets in their Terraform code, but we have all been there.
+When you are starting with Terraform, secret management probably isn’t your top priority, but eventually you will need to define a strategy for handling secrets.

 As you probably heard already, never store secrets in plaintext and commit them in your version control system.
 One technique that you can use is to pass secrets by setting environment variables with TF_VAR and marking your sensitive variables with sensitive = true.

-A more mature solution would be to set up a secret store like Hashicorp Vault or AWS Secrets Manager to handle access to secrets for you.
+A more mature solution would be to set up a secret store, such as HashiCorp Vault or AWS Secrets Manager, to manage to handle access to secrets for you.
 This way, you can protect your secrets at rest and enforce encryption without too much trouble.
 You can also opt for more advanced features like secret rotation and audit logs.
 Beware that this approach usually comes with the cost of using this managed service.

 Read more about How to Manage Secrets in Terraform.